 Each year in the United States, hundreds of defective children’s products injure babies and children, and child product recalls are initiated.
 For many consumers, the recalls come too late, and only after serious accidents and injuries have occurred.
-Toy defects are a leading cause of household child injury.
+Toy defects are a leading cause of household child injuries.

 The Consumer Protection Safety Commission (CPSC) is tasked with regulating new products on the market, many of which are designed for children and babies.
 The safety agency works closely with manufacturers and issues safety recalls when injuries and accidents are reported.